AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51792-page-does-not-have-impression-event.md

 1. Configure the **[!DNL GoogleTag Manager]** integration.
 1. Go to [Google Tag Assistant](https://tagassistant.google.com/), and complete the steps needed to connect to your website.
 1. Open a category page that has a product listing on the storefront.
-1. Check for the Impressions event in the Tag Assistant observer.
+1. Check for the impressions event in the Tag Assistant observer.

 <u>Expected results</u>: